chapmanjacobd/journal/programming/linux/misconceptions.md

     4 directories, 10 files

 So--what is the right way?

 Well... it depends what you want to do.
-The program can't read your mind so I hope you read the manual~ _^evil witch shriek^_
+The program can't read your mind so I hope you read the manual well 🎃🏚️🎃

+I think `mv` should be limited to tasks which don't change inodes. `cp` should probably give a warning similar to `mv` but I am 52+ years too late to provide my _deep_ and _useful_ insight /s.

+`rsync`, despite doing different things based on trailing slash on `src` parameters, is more consistent from an operator perspective.

+Put another way, limited to the above examples, these are the equivalent:

+Nested one subfolder (three/one/one):

+    $ mv one three/one
+    $ cp -r one/ three/one
+    $ rsync -auh --remove-source-files one three/one

+Combined subfolder (three/one):

+    $ cp -r one three
+    $ mv one/* three/one
+    $ rsync -auh --remove-source-files one three
+    $ rclone move one/ three/one/

+Merged dest (three)

+    $ rclone move one three
+    $ rsync -auh --remove-source-files one/ three